-Participate, influence, and contribute towards a sustainable pharmaceutical industry that provincial, and local government leaders continues to serve the healthcare needs for all South Africans.
+Participate, influence, and contribute towards a sustainable pharmaceutical industry that continues to serve the healthcare needs for all South Africans.

-Assurance that we have robust processes, standards, and supervision in place.
+Assurance that we have robust processes. standards, and supervision in place.

-Compliance with all applicable legislation and
+Compliance with all applicable legislation and regulations.

 Growth and social upliftment of the communities in which we operate.